 Finding the right height for your motion sensor light is a balancing act.
 If you mount it too high, the sensor’s detection range might not reach the ground effectively.
 If it’s too low, it might be triggered by small animals or fail to cover a wide enough area.
 The sweet spot is typically between 8 and 10 feet off the ground.
 Just as important is ensuring the sensor has a clear line of sight.
 A light mounted behind a pillar or tree branch won’t be able to see anything, making it ineffective.
 A professional installation can help guarantee the perfect placement.

-When to Call M.T.
-Ruhl for a Professional Installation
+Know When to Call M.T.
+Ruhl for Help

 While tackling a DIY project can be incredibly satisfying, there’s also a lot of wisdom in knowing when to call for backup.
 When it comes to electrical work, safety is everything.
 If you hit a point in your installation where you feel uncertain or the job becomes more complex than you expected, that’s the perfect time to pause and bring in a professional.
 It’s not about giving up; it’s about making the smart, safe choice for your home and family.
 Our team at M.T.
 Ruhl is always here to help you finish the job correctly and give you peace of mind.